 Most of the above information is also available in both electronic and print formats.
-To request a printed copy of this information for your office, please contact SEERM at seerm@gmu.edu.
+To request a printed copy of this information for your office, please contact RSR at risk@gmu.edu.
 To distribute an electronic version, download the Emergency Procedures Poster at ready.gmu.edu.